3mcd/glom/docs/src/getting_started.md

 # Getting Started

-Glom is an ECS for TypeScript with built-in networking capabilities.
+Glom is an ECS for TypeScript with networking.

-For more information on how Glom handles synchronization and replication, see the [Netcode](NETCODE.html) documentation.
+For more information on how Glom handles synchronization and replication, see the [Netcode](NETCODE.html) guide.

 ## 1. Setting up the Transformer (Optional)

-While optional, the transformer is recommended as it allows you to write systems with a much cleaner syntax and optimizes query iteration by rewriting loops at build-time.
+The transformer is a build-time tool that rewrites query loops.
+It isn't required, but it makes systems easier to write and faster to run.

 ### For Bun
 If you're using Bun, use the `glomBunPlugin`: